kshramt/fortran_lib/README.md

 for the details.

-### `etas_log_likelihood`
+### `release/bin/etas_log_likelihood.exe`

-This program returnes log-likelihood, Jacobian and Hessian for given data and successive parameter sets.
+This program returns log-likelihood, Jacobian and Hessian for given data and successive parameter sets.
 Please run

 ```bash